 Promoting slow fashion.
 We want you to love what you make, so that it gets used and leaves less room in your closet for less enduring options.
 Quality yarns make garments that can serve a lifetime, and at the very least far outlast fast-fashion counterparts.

 Packaging.
 A simple, easy effort.
-We use minimal and biodegradable packaging whenever possible.
-We’re going to have to ship our things to you, so instead of using those ubiquitous plastic mailers, we use 100% recycled, compostable (biodegradable) eco-mailers whenever possible.
+We use minimal and biodegradable packaging.
+We’re going to have to ship our things to you, so instead of using those ubiquitous plastic mailers, we use 100% recycled & compostable mailers.
 Simple changes can make a real difference.

 Habitat protection.
 Our wool comes from a combination of sheep reared in Australia, New Zealand and Great Britain where there are strict environmental regulations to ensure the pasture the sheep are raised on is not causing the loss of valuable natural habitat, including forests.